eic/irt/README.md

   See [ERich_geo.cpp](detectors/src/ERich_geo.cpp) for a simple API example, in particular the calls which define gas volume and aerogel radiators, as well as the photosensor geometry.

-  The following will compile libathena.so plugin with e(d)RICH detectors only:
+  The following will compile libathena.so plugin with e(d)RICH detectors only.
+Be aware that it will overwrite /tmp/ATHENA/lib/libathena.so installed earlier.

 ```
 export LD_LIBRARY_PATH=/tmp/ATHENA/lib:${LD_LIBRARY_PATH}
 cd /tmp/ATHENA/irt/detectors && mkdir -p build && cd build
 cmake -DCMAKE_INSTALL_PREFIX=/tmp/ATHENA -DIRT=/tmp/ATHENA ..
-make install
+make -j2 install
 ```

 <br/>